What Treatments Are Used In Myopia Management?

 Multifocal contact lenses focus light correctly across all areas onto your retina, improving peripheral vision.
 The center of the contact lens enables the wearer to focus on distant objects that appear blurry to a nearsighted person, while the outer zone enables near objects to be seen more clearly.

 If your child has myopia, it is recommended that they undergo myopia management in some form or another.
 The suitability of orthokeratology or multifocal lenses depends largely on the age of the child and his/her maturity level and lifestyle.
 In general, children can wear contact lenses from the age of 8.

 One factor to consider is the level of nearsightedness.
 If the refraction level is too high, corneal reshaping may not be as effective.
 Consult with Dr. Somi Oh and Dr. Hung Sun Chung at The Myopia Control Center At Eye Boutique Optometry to determine whether your child’s prescription can be managed with ortho-k.

 Lifestyle is a major consideration.
 A child who likes to play outdoors may find eyeglasses to be a nuisance, or dusty environments irritating when wearing contact lenses.
 For these children, ortho-k is probably the better choice.

 If you opt for a corrective solution (glasses or contact lenses), consider using atropine drops.
 They are perfectly suited for young children and have few to no side effects.

 Not sure which option to go with?
-Speak with Dr. Somi Oh and Dr. Hung Sun Chung, who will advise you on the best myopia treatment for your child.The Myopia Control Center At Eye Boutique Optometry serves patients in Santa Clara, Sunnyvale, San Jose, Milpitas, and throughout California.
+Speak with Dr. Somi Oh and Dr. Hung Sun Chung, who will advise you on the best myopia treatment for your child.Our practice serves patients from Santa Clara, Sunnyvale, San Jose, and Milpitas, California and surrounding communities.